 5. After 2-3 weeks, you should see white roots emerging from the stem.

-6. Once your cutting has sprouted roots that are an inch long, pot the cuttings in soil that is appropriate for indoor plants.
+6. Once your cutting has sprouted roots that are an inch long, pot the cuttings in soil that is appropriate for small indoor plants.

 7. Keep the compost lightly moist and pinch out tips to encourage branching of plants.